orfeotoolbox/OTB/Documentation/Cookbook/rst/RemoteModules.rst

 .. code-block:: bash

+  before-script:
-  before-script: source activate_env.sh
+     - source activate_env.sh

 You can test your module with one line in the travis.yml:

 .. code-block:: bash

+  script:
-  ctest -VV -S ci.cmake
+     - ctest -VV -S ci.cmake

 This command builds your project and launches the tests.